bisanedev/ayiconnect/README.md

 - I dont have the core source code the previous apps, so I cant comment much;

 The trouble form my app :
-- not yet adapting screen
+- the packages flutter_screenutil not complete yet implement adapting screen
-- best screen resolution is 1280x720
+- best only screen resolution is 1280x720
-- not yet complete , code from scratch , late cause does not have a code with the same design
+- not yet complete , code from scratch , late because dont have a code with the same design
-- menu current location , for manual input , the autocomplete input location , need google place api
+- the current location menus , for manual input , the autocomplete input location , need google place api

 ### Complete pages
 Page 1 :